The Hon Dr David Gillespie MP

 Deputy Prime Minister

-“This Coalition Government initiative supports high quality rural placements for health students from across Australia, to help ensure rural communities have access to doctors, nurses, midwives and allied health professionals in the future,” Minister Gillespie said.
+“Our government’s initiatives to support high quality rural placements for health students from across Australia, to help ensure regional and rural communities have access to doctors, nurses, midwives and allied health professionals in the future,” Minister Gillespie said.

-“Supporting rural health training is an important way to address rural health workforce shortages.
+“Supporting high quality regional and rural health training is an important way to address rural health workforce shortages.

 “These initiatives will help the Coalition Government deliver on its commitment to provide first rate health and medical services to all Australians – regardless of where they live.”